Hartford Implant-Supported Dentures

 - Implant dentures look extremely natural.

-The only way to find out for sure if implant-retained dentures are right for you is to visit your Dr. Michalski for a consultation.
-He will take some X-rays of your mouth, evaluate your oral health, and answer all of the questions you have about implants and implant-retained dentures.
+The way to find out for sure if implant-retained dentures are right for you is to visit Dr. Michalski for a consultation.
+He will take some X-rays of your mouth, evaluate your oral health, and answer all of the questions you have about implants and implant-supported dentures.
 Then, together, you and he can decide whether to move forward with the implant procedure.

 In general, candidates for implant-retained dentures: